-Moreover, keep in mind that ELSA International conducts joint online promotion of the flagship projects of our Network, such as ELSA Law Schools, ELSA Delegations, STEP and Legal Research Group.
-This kind of promotion is very efficient but only when the whole Network works together.
-Therefore, you should remember to comply with certain strategy of promotion and use unified materials provided by International Board, for example logos, posters and pictures - that makes both, our projects and ELSA itself, more recognisable.
+Moreover, keep in mind that ELSA International conducts joint online promotion of a few projects of our Network, such as ELSA Law Schools, ELSA Delegations and ELSA Traineeships This kind of promotion is very efficient but only when the whole Network works together.
+Therefore, you should remember to comply with certain strategies of promotion and use unified materials provided by the International Board, for example logos, posters and pictures - that makes both, our projects and ELSA itself, more recognisable.